BillyDM/billydm.github.io/content/blog/audio-plugin-suite.md

 ### [Surge XT] (FREE and open source)
 ![screenshot](/images/audio-plugin-suite/surge-xt.png)

-A very versitile subtractive synth with an active community around it.
+A very versatile subtractive synth with an active community around it.

 I've personally been trying to use this one more often since it is so open-source friendly.
 (Although the UX could use an overhaul IMO.
 I may make my own fork with an overhauled UX someday.)

 ### [Zebra2] (Paid)
 ![screenshot](/images/audio-plugin-suite/zebra2.jpg)

-A very versitile modular synth.
+A very versatile modular synth.
 It is especially great for pad/atmosphere sounds.
 There also exists thousands of great free presets you can scavenge around for.

 There is also a free version of this plugin called [Zebralette].